 Born in 1068, Henry I was the youngest and most able son of William the Conqueror and makes it into our top 10 Medieval Kings list based on his great achievements!

-He not only modernized the royal administration and but also strengthened the Crown’s executive powers.
+He not only modernized the royal administration but also strengthened the Crown’s executive powers.

-Although Henry won his major battles, but preferred bribery to the risks of battlefield.
+Although Henry won his major battles but preferred bribery to the risks of the battlefield.
 He defended his Anglo-Norman state against various rebellions and made alliances with neighboring princes.